Zwerd/zwerd.github.io/_posts/2019-02-17-new_open_source_app.md

 - What problem or issue the app trying to solve
 - What functionality the app will provide
 - What is the target audience

+After you will answer this questions, it will be very simple to build the app.
+In my case I had to write what I told you in the beginning of this post, and I describe every detail the I fund important to decide what I want to achieve with that app.
+I must confess that I also wanted to improved my JavaScript skills alone the way.